-Cheddar Wafers are a Southern Tradition, usually served during the holidays or at wedding and baby showers.
-Light, fluffy shortbread crackers with a nice cheese flavor and a hint of spice!
+Cheddar Wafers are a Southern Tradition, usually served during the holidays, wedding or baby showers.
+Light, fluffy cheese crackers with a nice cheddar flavor and a hint of spice!
 These holiday cheddar cheese cookies pair well with non-alcoholic Tomato Apertif!

 Leave it wrapped in plastic at room temperature for about 30 minutes.
 This is the secret to the wafer dough.